One thing on every person’s bucket list is a chance to see the Aurora Borealis. It’s not easy, and it’s even less of a sure thing.

 Turn OFF your Flash

 Will keep this short.
 Camera flash is useless.
 Do not turn it on, it will do nothing but take a black photo.
-There are so many people on my Northern lights tour attempting to take photos with their flash.
-It was very frustrating too as it interferes with people trying to take actual photos.
+Countless people on my Northern lights tour kept doing this which was very annoying as it actually interferes with people attempting to take actual photos!